Mahmoud7Osman/Cleny/README.md

 <ul>
  <li>The Support Of My Malware And Exploit Development Library <a href=https://github.com/Mahmoud7Osman/CVenom>CVenom</a>, I Recommend Malwares And Exploits Developers To Give it a Try, It's Free From "Working with Pointers", Soon This Project Will Support The Instant Write & Execute Mechanism For C++ Using The Preprocessors Power</li>
  <li>Optimizing Interface, Prompt,...</li>
-  <li> A Linux Automated Keylogger That Finds The Keyboard Event File Automatically And Sends Keystrokes in an Encrypted Form Back to Attacker Over TCP.</li>
   <li> A File Injection Utility That Support Injecting Scripts in Each Others to run together such as injecting Binaries to run with Interpreted Languages Such as Python, Bash...</li>
   <li> A Process Injection Utility</li>
 </ul>